Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

 **NOTE**: The ```JoinZoom_Button``` method will only trigger if using the Join Zoom button.
 If you call into a Zoom meeting with the Native Call Button, then the method will show ```zoomcrc.com```.
 This is important to note, because the goal of this analysis was to determine which interface was being used for calling.

 ## What to do from here?
-Well I didn't tell you how to organize your data in the spreadsheet, or make any nice looking graphs like these
+Well I didn't tell you how to organize your data in the spreadsheet, or make any graphs like these
 ![Nice Looking Graphs](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/images/09_Tables%20Made.png)
 But I hope this example serves as a good starting point for collecting Data for your Custom elements that don't show in TMS, CUCM, or Webex Control Hub